LukaszPonienski/qgis-common-lizard-exporter/README.md

-# qgis-common-lizard-exporter
+# qgis-example-species-exporter
-A QGIS Python script to batch-export heat maps of common lizards by year
+A QGIS Python script to batch-export heat maps of example species by year